 - American Lake Trail: The trail rises steeply and then follows a series of switchbacks for the first 1 1/2 miles.
 Then the trail levels off with gentle rises until you reach the lake at 3.2 miles.

 - Cathedral Lake Trail: The trail climbs steadily and then reaches a series of switchbacks followed by a marked fork.
-Take the left fork to Cathedral Lake for a total hike of 3.2 miles.
-Cathedral Lake is very scenic with fair fishing.
-If hiking to Electric Pass, it is advisable to start early and descend by Noon, as lightning storms are likely to occur in the afternoon hours.
+Take the left fork to Cathedral Lake for a total hike of 6.4 miles roundtrip.
+Cathedral Lake is very scenic.
+If hiking to Electric Pass, it is advisable to start early and descend by Noon.

 - Hunter Creek Trail to Hunter Creek Cutoff: The trail begins just east of the apartments on Lone Pine Road or directly off of the Rio Grande Trail extension which was completed in 2013.
 This is a gradual uphill climb along the Hunter Creek towards Hunter Valley.